udhayamgit/openshift-is-awesome/README.md

-# openshift-is-awesome
+# Openshift is awesome
-A list of awesome OpenShift things
+A list of awesome OpenShift things.

+## Examples
+TBD